Logging

 .

-The context is carrying information to correlate the logs with traces.
+The context carries information to correlate the logs with traces.

 alog